Emma Whipday

 She has previously taught at UCL (where she held a Leverhulme Early Career Fellowship), King's College London, the Royal Central School of Speech and Drama, Shakespeare's Globe, and Brasenose College, Oxford.

 Emma is represented by Chris Wellbelove at Aitken Alexander.
-For queries about speaking and presenting, please contact Jazz Adamson.
+Please contact Chris with any queries about speaking and presenting.

 Picture

-Emma's books include Shakespeare's Domestic Tragedies (co-winner of the Shakespeare's Globe Book Award 2020) and Playing and Playgoing in Early Modern England (co-edited with Simon Smith).
+Emma's books include Shakespeare's Domestic Tragedies: Violence in the Early Modern Home (co-winner of the Shakespeare's Globe Book Award 2020), Teaching Shakespeare and His Sisters: An Embodied Approach, Playing and Playgoing in Early Modern England (co-edited with Simon Smith), and the introduction to the new Oxford World's Classics Measure for Measure.

-Her plays include The Defamation of Cicely Lee (winner of the American Shakespeare Center's 'Shakespeare's New Contemporaries' competition 2019) and Shakespeare's Sister (winner of the Theatre Royal Haymarket's Masterclass 'Pitch Your Play' award 2016).
+Her plays include The Defamation of Cicely Lee (winner of the American Shakespeare Center's 'Shakespeare's New Contemporaries' competition 2019); Shakespeare's Sister (winner of the Theatre Royal Haymarket's Masterclass 'Pitch Your Play' award 2016); and adaptations of Austen novels.

 CONTACT EMMA